bradcar/macos_wifi_rssi_noise_snr_finder/README.md

 3) By moving Yagi-Uda Antenna shoud be able to use direction of antenna to locate a Raspberry Pi Pico 2 W.

 ### Usage:
+Simple output of results

     python3 wifi_snr_rssi_noise.py

-Or use program in Terminal Curses output:
+Or use program in terminal whicgh has curses output:

     python3 curses_output.py